Little Truckee River

 The Little Truckee River originates from the snowmelt of Mt.
 Lola.
 It meanders through Perazzo Meadows, underneath highway 89, and ultimately pours into the Stampede Reservoir impoundment.
 The upper reaches of the "Little T" flow into and out of private property and US Forest Service Lands.
 The boundaries are well marked and users are encouraged to respect private property rights.

 The meadow reaches of the Upper Little Truckee fish well in early summer as soon as run off subsides.
 Rainbow trout from Stampede move into the gravel bars to spawn and many remain in the system as the water level drops.
 Catch and kill angler impact is severe and and usually by then end of July the fishery is largely gone.
 The relatively few trout that remain are wary and spend daylight hours tucked deep inside cover.
 Riparian habitat has been largely destroyed by over grazing and river side banks have collapsed due to pounding by cattle and loss of vegetation.
-This stretch of river has tremendous potential to harbor a healthy ecosystem, but it will take a concerted effort to restore the watershed.
+With efforts by the Truckee Trout Unlimited chapter, the USFS, The Nature Conservancy and others the meadow is being rehabilitated and the fishery is bouncing back.

 Much of the Little Truckee is diverted to Sierra Valley farmers at Hennese Pass and between the diversion and Stampede Reservoir the river is unable to support much trout life during the hot summer months.
 In the fall, releases from Independence Lake allow large numbers of kokanee salmon to run into the Little Truckee to spawn.
 Lack of juvenile nursery area precludes successful recruitment of the kokanee but the large numbers of easily harvested fish attract bears, mountain lions, bald eagles, golden eagles and a host of other opportunistic carnivores.
 The salmon that aren't eaten by predators die and their carcasses return vital nutrient to the ecosystem.